MirazMac/php-requirements-checker/README.md

 Every supported requirements check begins with the word **require**.
 They return the class instance that means they're chain-able.
 These are the supported checks:

 ### requirePhpVersion(string $version);
 You can check if current PHP version matches your desired version using this method.
 The parameter ``$version`` should be a string containing your desired PHP version.
-Comparison operators can be perpended at the very beginning of the string.
+Comparison operators can be prepended at the very beginning of the string.

 ```php
 $checker->requirePhpVersion('7.0.0');